2 FAM 800

 2 FAM 816.2-1(D) Arming Aircraft

-Aircraft owned, leased, or operated by the Department must only be armed when mission requirements dictate, and for defensive purposes only.
+Aircraft owned, leased, or operated by the Department may be armed only when mission requirements dictate and only for defensive purposes.
 Organizations within the Department desiring to arm aircraft for defensive purposes must:

-(2) Establish Rules for Use of Force approved by the Chief of Mission, Departments Special Protective Equipment Review Board, and Office of the Legal Advisor that are consistent with the local law of the country in which the aircraft are operated; and
+(2) Establish Rules for Use of Force approved by the Chief of Mission, the Bureau of Diplomatic Security’s Special Protective Equipment Review Board, and the Office of the Legal Adviser that are consistent with the local law of the country in which the aircraft are operated; and

-(3) Ensure a comprehensive training program for aerial gunnery and Rules for Use of Force is in effect.
+(3) In consultation with INL/A, ensure a comprehensive training program for aerial gunnery and use of force is in effect.

-(4) This provision applies to aircraft made available to foreign governments for foreign assistance purposes, when such aircraft are supporting official business of the Department.
+(4) These provisions also apply to armed aircraft made available to foreign governments for foreign assistance purposes when such aircraft are supporting official business of the Department.

 2 FAM 816.2-2 Maintenance

-(1) Monitor and comply with owning-agency or military safety of flight notices, FAA airworthiness directives, or mandatory manufacturers bulletins applicable to the types of aircraft, engines, propellers and appliances that they operate;
+(2) Establish maintenance and inspection programs that comply with owning-agency or military safety of flight notices, FAA airworthiness directives, or mandatory manufacturers bulletins applicable to the types of aircraft, engines, propellers and appliances that they operate;

 (3) Prevent the operation of aircraft with insufficient operable instruments and equipment (e.g., establishment of Minimum Equipment Lists and Configuration Deviation Lists);